AdobeDocs/adobe-sign/api_usage/send_signing.md

 The returned `agreementId` must be used to refer to the agreement in all subsequent API calls.
 This ID must be used to retrieve up-to-date status of the agreement, either by polling or when Adobe Sign notifies your application of any status change.

 [TRY IT OUT](https://secure.na1.adobesign.com/public/docs/restapi/v6#!/agreements/)

+## Note about external IDs
+The agreements API allows for an arbitrary external ID string to be included, which can be used to contain a reference to the document, such as a case or customer number from the sender's system.
+This field is for the benefit of the creator and perhaps other participants in the creator's organization.

+However, this field is exposed to recipients outside of the customer's organization as well.
+Creators should be aware of this value and be cautious not to expose confidential or personal information when using this option.